 Why they’re perfect: Don’t be fooled by the Shih Tzu’s, dare we say, “yappy dog” reputation.
 The Shih Tzu is actually a friendly and alert dog that can be the perfect pet with proper training.
 Small and not very fond of the outdoors, these dogs are the perfect lazy dog who will be content with following you around the apartment all day as their daily exercise.
 However, their long hair means they shed a lot and will require daily brushing.
 But hey, it takes effort to look this cute.

 Weight: 45 – 70 pounds

 Why they’re perfect: This dog, best known for its unique blue/black tongue, will spend more time on your couch than your unemployed roommate.
-Notoriously lazy and sensitive to heat, the Chow Chow prefers lying around in the cool indoors than running around and playing.
+Notoriously lower energy and sensitive to heat, the Chow Chow prefers lying around in the cool indoors to running around and playing.
 However, their aloof nature means they might come across as too cat-like for some dog owners.
-But if your apartment can handle this dog’s 70 pound stature, the Chow Chow will make the perfect cuddle buddy.
+But if your apartment is bigger than a

 4. Cavalier King Charles Spaniel

 Why they’re perfect: These happy, intelligent dogs get along with everyone, even your annoying neighbors.
 Unlike other small breeds, the Cavalier King Charles Spaniel is naturally quiet and is only prone to yapping if not properly trained.
 Its energy level only requires brief playful romps around the living room before collapsing into your lap to take a long nap.

 Weight: 45 – 65 pounds